fbpx

 💡Tips:

-• Encourage self-nominations: Invite team members to express their interest in becoming brand advocates, allowing them to take ownership of the process.
+• Encourage self-nominations: Invite team members to express their interest in becoming recruiting brand advocates, allowing them to take ownership of the process.

 2. Motivate them to improve their personal brand on LinkedIn.